Saturday, October 24, 2020

 How could you put your network, position or relationships to good use?
 What could you do or create?
 Who could you help?
 What paradigm could you change?

 Apple’s iconic founder and former CEO of Apple was one of Silicon Valley’s key thought leaders.
-His famous quotes still apply today—for instance, when he explained getting fired from Apple was the best thing that could have happened to him because he was able to enter one of the most creative periods of his life.
-Or when he stated that the only way to do great work is to love what you do and that people should have the courage to follow their heart and intuition.
+His famous quotes still apply today—for instance, when he explained getting fired from Apple was the best thing that could have happened to him because it freed him to enter one of the most creative periods of his life.
+Here are a few ones:

 Inspiring, innovative, disruptive—Silicon Valley’s boldness is one of its greatest assets.
 This is the mindset all companies should soak up, from top management to entry-level employees, at a time when innovation capacity can make all the difference.
 Connecting with these best practices is not just about being one step ahead, it’s also a way to imagine the future and be part of it.